zextras/tech-doc/source/carbonio/install/scenarios/single-server-man.rst

 The next steps concern the configuration and setup of the various
 |product| components.

-.. _installation-step5:
+.. _installation-step6:

-Step 5: Setup |mesh|
+Step 6: Setup |mesh|
 --------------------

 .. include:: /_includes/_installation/step-conf-mesh.rst

-.. _installation-step6:
+.. _installation-step7:

-Step 6: Mailbox DB Bootstrap
+Step 7: Mailbox DB Bootstrap
 ----------------------------

 Now you have to bootstrap some DBs with the password set in the Preliminary Tasks